GoogolHz/decocards/README.md

 This is an AltSpaceVR MRE that generates a shuffled deck of 52 playing cards that also have rigid body physics, and are grabbable so users can build a house of cards.

-Shows a text that animates when highlighting or clicking on a cube.

 ## Setup

 * Open a command prompt to this sample's folder and run `npm install`.
 Keep the command prompt open if you wish to follow the command-oriented instructions that follow.